Capstone-Projects-2023-Fall/project-bereal-meets-slack/documentation/docs/system-architecture/design.md

 Use Case 4 Discription
 </summary>

-1. BeReal bot receives the approval decision
+1. WhatchaDoinBot bot receives the approval decision
-2. BeReal bot posts the image with the caption and notifies the user
+2. WhatchaDoinBot bot posts the image with the caption and notifies the user
-3. BeReal bot logs emoji reactions, threaded replies, and comments from the community
+3. WhatchaDoinBot bot logs emoji reactions, threaded replies, and comments from the community
-4. BeReal bot sends logs to the server
+4. WhatchaDoinBot bot sends logs to the server

 </details>